Undergraduate policies

 Pass/fail or credit/no credit

-The only courses accepted toward graduation with a grade of pass/fail or credit/no credit are courses designated by the academic unit as such, or internships and field studies.
+The only courses accepted toward graduation with a grade of pass/fail or credit/no credit are those designated by the academic unit as such, or internships and field studies.

 Transfer credits